-- 72-Hour Family Support Team Meeting - The Family Support Team will determine if the child(ren) can be reunited immediately with his/her parents or if continued out-of-home care is warranted and develop an appropriate preliminary case plan/Written Service Agreement, CD-14B.
-If the recommendation is for the child(ren) to remain in custody, the Children’s Service Worker will involve the Family Support Team in identifying those extended family members (as well as unrelated persons) who may have had an ongoing, significant relationship with the child to determine potential placement resources for the child(ren).
+- 72-Hour Family Support Team Meeting - The Family Support Team will determine if the child(ren) can be reunited immediately with his/her parents or if continued out-of-home care is warranted and develop an appropriate preliminary case plan/ 72 Hour Plan, FST-2.
+If the recommendation is for the child(ren) to remain in custody, the Children's Service Worker will involve the Family Support Team in identifying those extended family members (as well as unrelated persons) who may have had an ongoing, significant relationship with the child to determine potential placement resources for the child(ren).
 A preliminary visitation plan should be developed at this time to assure visitation between the child, their parents, and/or siblings.
-The preliminary case plan will cover the first 30 days the child(ren) is out-of-home.
-At the end of 30 days the Child Assessment and Service Plan, CS-1, will replace the CD-14B.
+The FST-2 will cover the first 30 days the child(ren) is out-of-home.
+At the end of 30 days the Child Assessment and Service Plan, CS-1, will replace FST-2.
 For youth age 14 and older, the Adolescent FST Guide (CD94) and Individualized Action Plan Goals (CD94) must also be completed.

 When possible, with the best interest of the child in mind, arranging for the child to continue to attend the same school should be discussed during the 72-hour Family Support Team meeting.
 Educational stability should be a priority when assessing the child's placement needs, making placement decisions and at each placement change.
 House Resolution 6893, Fostering Connections to Success and increasing Adoptions Act requires state child welfare agencies to coordinate with schools to improve educational stability for children in foster care.
 Children's Division staff along with local school districts should work together to ensure children remain in the school they are enrolled in at the time of placement into foster care.